Esequiel378/BigNumberGo/README.md

-# Teladoc - Take-Home Exercise
+# BigNumberGo

-> You can find the problem description in the [Exercise.md](./Exercise.md) file
+> An implementation to work with numbers with arbitrary size (Like Java BigNumber).
+You can find the problem description in the [Exercise.md](./Exercise.md) file

 ### 👷 CI - Continuous Integration